Marie Tedesco

 Badalamente is a graduate of John Carroll University with a BA in Communications.

-Treasurer-Elect, AWM; Chief Financial Officer, Beasley Broadcast Group, Inc.
+Treasurer-Elect, AWM; Former Chief Financial Officer, Beasley Media Group (Retired)

 Marie Tedesco was appointed as Chief Financial Officer of Beasley Media Group, LLC on January 1, 2017, previously serving as Vice President of Finance since 1996.
 She began her employment with Beasley Media Group in 1991 as Corporate Controller.